firstname.lastname@example.org | (215) 453-9145

 When do you expect to deliver pre-ordered Universal WiFi Throttles?

-The expected ship date is October 2019.
-This date is our best guess and may change as things progress.
+The expected ship date is October-November 2019.
+This is our best guess and may change as things progress.
 For pre-orders placed by customers outside the US and Canada, pre-orders may take longer to ship due to CE compliance testing requirements.
 Regardless, we'll keep you updated on the details as the release gets closer.

 Does the listed pre-order price include shipping?